vbrazao/FFCWS_fathers_employment/README.md

     -   Folder `r` contains the script.
         -   `01_generate-multiverse.R` takes quite some time to run and, if you let it, will use all the cores on your machine.
 If it runs successfully, it will save all results from the multiverse analysis in `02_analysis-codes/outputs/multiverse_results.RDS` and also the different parameters separately in `../multiverse_parameters.RDS`.
     -   Folder `outputs` stores the outputs mentioned above locally and includes a `.gitkeep` file so that the "empty" folder can be part of the GitHub repository.
 Our outputs from the multiverse analysis are stored separately on the Open Science Framework because it allows the storage of larger files than this GitHub repository ([link to the OSF storage](https://osf.io/w6hu5/)).
--   Folder `03_generated-reports` contains Quarto files and their outputs, as well as the .csl and .bib files required for the multiverse report.
+-   Folder `03_generated-reports` contains Quarto files and their outputs, as well as the .csl and .bib files required for the multiverse report, `05_reproducibility-report.md`, a Markdown reproducibility report (which can easily be read within GitHub), and the file `Replication_report.pdf` produced by Niels Markwat as part of testing the reproducibility of this repository.

 The following is a set of instructions for those who would like to reproduce our analysis.